intel/FPGA-Devcloud/main/HandsFree/README.md

 # 1 Introduction

 This package provides a cookbook for creating hands-free FPGA labs.
+This 3 minute quick video describes how it works: https://www.youtube.com/watch?v=j9lykx3NTF0.

-Using the provided resources, a user's project may be programed to remote Intel FPGA development kits using a local Quartus installation connected to a remote server hosting one or more development kits.
+Using the provided resources, a user's project may be programmed to remote Intel FPGA development kits using a local Quartus installation connected to a remote server hosting one or more development kits.
 The input/output (slide-switches/LEDs) of the connected development kit is streamed to a GUI providing flexible remote lab development capabilities.
 An advanced user may develop their own GUIs to suit their project's specific needs.
 The connection to the hosted development kit, remote board programming and GUI configuration are all automated away from the user, enabling even the most inexperienced user to connect, program, and validate remotely programmed Intel FPGA development kits.
 A high-level overview of the system is shown below.

 ![image](https://user-images.githubusercontent.com/67120855/87181159-71a22480-c2a7-11ea-9d4a-e61dad86d480.png)